openlibraryenvironment/gokb-info/docs/documentation/kbart-editing.md

 When editing KBART files, some errors occur very frequently and should be avoided.

 * **Incorrect character encoding:** The character encoding of the KBART file must be UTF-8.
 Some providers differ from this standard, but the character encoding can also change unintentionally in the course of editing KBART files.
 Therefore, you should always check it.
 * **Reformatting dates:** Dates such as publication dates, coverage dates, etc. must be given in the format YYYY-MM-DD.
-Spreadsheet programmes sometimes automatically change this formatting to other formats such as DD.MM.YYYY.
+Spreadsheet programs sometimes automatically change this formatting to other formats such as DD.MM.YYYY.
 This reformatting must be avoided.
 * **Reformatting ISBNs:** Sometimes the ISBN-13 in particular is present without hyphens.
 Spreadsheet programs then misinterpret it as a numerical value and display it in exponential notation (e.g. 9.78179E+12).
 This causes the last digits to be lost and the ISBN becomes unusable.

 ## Microsoft Excel